ARTICLE I. NAME AND PURPOSE

 b.
 Business meetings.
 GWLA holds at least one annual official membership meeting of the official GWLA directors at a physical location for the purpose of conducting GWLA business.
 Other business may be conducted and business meetings held through alternative means that provide opportunities for all directors to attend and participate.

-3. Membership Criteria and Requirements
+3. Membership Eligibility and Requirements

-However, a library is not eligible for membership if it would jeopardize the Corporation's tax-exempt status.
+A library is not eligible for membership if it would jeopardize the Corporation's tax-exempt status.

 4. New Membership Application Process